 Minimal cleaning of your optics is recommended.
-Under heavy dewing conditions, or in areas of airborne dust or pollutants, the front surface of the lens will acquire a layer of dust, pollen and water marks from dew.
+Under heavy dewing conditions, or in areas of airborne dust or pollutants, the front surface of the lens will acquire a layer of dirt.
 Normally, this will not degrade the image quality.
-Improper cleaning procedure will cause micro scratches on the front surface of your lens.
-A little bit of dirt is preferable to damaged optics.
+Improper cleaning procedure will cause scratches in the front surface coating and, in extreme cases, in the glass itself.
+A little bit of dirt is preferable to damaged coatings.
 We recommend cleaning once a year or less if the scope is not used often.
-Note: A lens coating is not like a mirror coating that can be stripped and recoated.
-A lens coating becomes part of the glass and cannot be removed (only by refiguring the lens).